SKSUB/Exp_robotics_lab/README.md

  Move.srv for sending the position of the starting and ending place.
 Returns bool message.

- AskHint.srv sends the hint and returns bool message.
+ Solution.srv sends the hint and returns bool message.

  The cleudo onotology file contains the knowledge of the initial scene.
 Once the solution is obtianed solution_cluedo_ontology file is generated with the solution hypothesis.